New York EBT Customer Service: How to Get Help & Common Issues

 Lost, Stolen, or Damaged Card

-Immediately report the card lost or stolen by calling 1-888-328-6399 or logging into the ebtEDGE portal to deactivate it.
+• Immediately report the card lost or stolen by calling 1-888-328-6399 or logging into the ebtEDGE portal to have it deactivated.

-If benefits were stolen, get a benefit replacement form from your local social services office.
-Submit it quickly, as federal rules limit reimbursement.
+• If benefits were stolen before you reported the loss, you must request and submit a benefit replacement form from your local social services office.

-Use the “Freeze/Unfreeze Card” feature on ebtEDGE to block transactions until your new card arrives.
+• Use the “Freeze/Unfreeze Card” feature on the ebtEDGE app or website to block transactions until your new card arrives.

 Suspicious or Unauthorized Transactions

-You must submit a benefit-replacement claim within the required timeframe.
-Reimbursement is limited to the stolen amount or two months of benefits, whichever is less.
+• Submit a claim form for reimbursement, which is limited to the amount stolen or two months of benefits, whichever is less.

 Card Declined at Checkout

-Inspect the card for cracks or a worn magnetic stripe.
-Gently clean it and try again.
+• Inspect the card for any cracks or a worn magnetic stripe.
+Gently clean the card and try again.

-Ask the cashier if their EBT system is online.
-If it’s down, you may need to try another register or store.
+• Ask the cashier if their EBT system is working.
+If it’s down, you may need to try a different checkout lane or store.

 Manage Your EBT Benefits and Get Cashback with Benny

-The free Benny app helps you monitor your EBT balance and earn cash back on qualifying purchases from retailers like Walmart, Target, and Costco.
-To get started, simply link your EBT card.
-After you shop, scan your receipt with the app to receive cashback on SNAP-eligible items.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at popular stores like Target, Walmart, and others.
+To get started, link your EBT card to the app.
+After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 SHARE